ASA Adjudication on Winning Deals Ltd

 We noted the second test was carried out on a single vehicle, produced in 2006, and that the third test was carried out by a motor vehicle wholesaler on five cars, the age of which ranged from 2005 to 2010.
 We noted two of the five cars included in the third test were charged for a period of 20 minutes.
 We therefore considered the tests on those two vehicles were not sufficient to demonstrate that the Jumpstar could restart a car engine in under-15 minutes.
 We considered a practical test of the product on only four vehicles was not sufficient to demonstrate that the product could restart an engine in under-15 minutes, in a representative sample of vehicles.
 We were also concerned that the third test did not include a detailed methodology, but a brief note which stated that the product was tested on flat batteries.

 For those reasons, we concluded the ad breached the Code.

 The ad breached CAP Code (Edition 12) rules 3.1 (Misleading advertising), 3.7 (Substantiation) and 3.11 (Exaggeration).

 The ad must not appear again in its current form.
-We told Winning Deals to ensure they held adequate substantiation to support efficacy claims in future.
+We told Winning Deals to ensure they hold robust substantiation to support claims in future.